-To the Board of Directors of West Carroll Council on Aging, Inc. Oak Grove, Louisiana

-We have reviewed the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of West Carroll Council on Aging, Inc., Oak Grove, Louisiana, (the Council) as of and for the year ended June 30, 2011, which collectively comprise the Council's basic financial statements as listed in the table of contents.
-A review includes primarily applying analytical procedures to management's financial data and making inquiries of the Council's management.
-A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
+To the Board of Directors of West Carroll Council on Aging, Inc. Oak Grove, Louisiana have reviewed the accompanying financial statements; of governmental activities, each major fund, and the aggregate remaining fund information of West Carroll Council on Aging, Inc., Oak Grove, Louisiana, (the Council) as of and for the year ended June 30, 2013, which collectively comprise the Council's basic financial statements listed in the table of contents.
+A review includes primarily applying analytical procedures to management's financial data and inquiries of the Council's management. review substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.